zuorasc/c-sharp-quickstart/README.md

 * This is a simple UI that uses the Zuora Service to do various calls to Zuora

 ## Install
-* git clone
+* Git clone
-* open solution in Visual Studio 2012
+* Open solution in Visual Studio 2012
 * Run TestingUI project

 ## Tests